Networking is a requirement for most modern iOS apps.

 Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l

-Most REST APIs use only a subset of HTTP methods to express which actions you can perform:
+Most REST APIs utilize a subset of HTTP methods to express the actions you can perform:

 GET

-When it comes to parameters, you might have noticed we have two options: either the query string in the URL or the HTTP headers.
+Regarding parameters, you may have noticed two options: the query string in the URL or HTTP headers.

-- The query string is for parameters related to the resource you are accessing.
+- The query string is used for parameters related to the resource being accessed.

-- The HTTP headers are for parameters related to the request itself, for example, authentication headers.
+- HTTP headers are used for parameters related to the request, such as authentication headers.

-- some HTTP headers specifying extra information about the response;
+- HTTP headers containing additional information about the response.

 HTTP/1.1 200 OK